ximbi1/AOP-007/README.md

 - Strategies when evidence is thin: change approach, simplify, ask human, or stop.
 - Composite goals: each sub-goal is evaluated independently; global SUCCESS only when all provide matching evidence (reads for INSPECT, writes for CREATE/MODIFY).

+## Agent pipeline (high level)

+- **Analysis**: workspace scan with strict filtering; detect languages, key/central files, and structural scaffolding.
+- **INSPECT (read-only)**: safe file reads produce per-file semantic summaries (no execution, no snippets needed for downstream); evidence is stored in `ProjectState`.
+- **Semantic synthesis**: a single LLM call turns inspected evidence into a behavior/purpose explanation (repo-level), stored structurally (behavior/purpose fields).
+No code is re-read or executed here.
+- **Planning**: per sub-goal (supports composite objectives).
+Plans are regenerated in isolation for each subobjective using its exact text.
+- **Execution**: gated tools per type (INSPECT → read; CREATE/MODIFY → write/diff with confirmation; EXECUTE → run with confirmation).
+Composite goals advance only when a sub-goal succeeds.
+- **Evaluation**: evidence-only SUCCESS/PARTIAL/FAILURE; creation requires real writes, inspection requires reads.
+Composite SUCCESS only when all sub-goals succeed.
+- **Documentation (CREATE_ARTIFACT)**: README/docs are drafted from semantic understanding (file summaries or repo-level synthesis) plus structural signals (languages, key/central files).
+No code snippets or speculative behavior; explicit note that no execution was performed.
+- **Events/UX**: real-time events for phase, intent, strategy, stop/success; final summary remains the authoritative report.

 ## README generation for CREATE_ARTIFACT

 - Default README writes are auto-proposed when a create sub-goal lacks a plan; the target filename is inferred from the request (e.g., README.md).
-- Content is evidence-based: uses detected languages, key files, central files, and observed structure; scopes adapt to “single script” vs “repository” wording.
+- Content is evidence-based: uses detected languages, key files, central files, semantic summaries (file-level) or synthesized repo understanding (behavior/purpose); scopes adapt to “single script” vs “repository” wording.
 - Language is honest and non-speculative (“based on inspected files”, “no execution performed”); no placeholders or invented behavior.

 ## Real-time events (UX)